-Although money bonds are designated as the primary condition to address a person's risk to community safety, North Carolina, like virtually all other states, makes failure to appear for court the only event that can lead to forfeiture of a money bond.61 Thus, if a person is arrested on a new offense while on pretrial release, any money bond posted cannot be forfeited.
-At least one federal district court has held that it is irrational (and thus unlawful) to set financial conditions to disincentivize crime if the bond will not be forfeited upon rearrest.62
+be.
+Additionally, in August 2020, Georgia amended its state law to require the use of secured financial conditions of release for certain serious or violent charges beginning in 2021.
+Yet, as in virtually all other states, Georgia makes failure to appear for court the only event that can lead to forfeiture of a bond.
+Thus, when a person is arrested on a new offense while on pretrial release, the money is not forfeited.
+At least one federal district court has held that it is irrational (and thus unlawful) to set money to disincentivize crime if the bond will not be forfeited upon a new arrest.